nencki-lobi/qc_tools/README.md

 - Rows labeled "low" and "high" serve to define lower and upper thresholds.
 Values outside these limits will be colored yellow.
 - In the last column, images named the same as the index column ({subj}.jpg) will be loaded from the `./imgs` directory.

+## mriqc2mrqy

+`Now I prefer table_viewer (above) than MRQy but I leave it here.`

+I offer a converter that reads the output of the mriqc app (group_T1w.csv) and enhances its visualization using MRQy (https://github.com/ccipd/MRQy).
+The 'html2pngs' script exports graphics saved in mriqc HTML files.
+Subsequently, 'mriqc2mrqy' extracts selected columns and generates TSNE and UMAP plots.
+Utilize the original MRQy GUI to read and display the results.

+Todo:
+- add some mods to MRQy for better viewing